Ibotta/sopstool/README.md

 1. use a [`.sops.yaml`](https://github.com/getsops/sops#using-sops-yaml-conf-to-select-kms-pgp-for-new-files) file

-   - this will be at the root of your project. this file is used to both configure keys as well as hold the list of files managed.
+   - This will be at the root of your project.
+This file is used to both configure keys and hold the list of files managed.
-   - it needs to specify at least one KMS key accessible by your environment
+   - It needs to specify at least one KMS key accessible by your environment

      ```yaml
      creation_rules: